The Seattle Times: Content

 Pacific NW is a glossy magazine published every week and inserted in the Sunday edition.

-Delivery and page width
+Page width

 For decades, the broadsheet page width of the Times was 13+1/2 in, printed from a 54-inch web, the four-page width of a roll of newsprint.
 Following changing industry standards, the width of the page was reduced in 2005 by 1 in, to 12+1/2 in, now a 50-inch web standard.
 In February 2009, the web size was further reduced to 46 inches, which narrowed the page by another inch to 11+1/2 in in width.